Mootlaq/PowerPoint_Markdown_converter/README.md

 # PowerPoint_Markdown_converter
 This is a CLI application that converts Powerpoint slides into Markdown.
 I built this with the idea of importing the final output to Roam Research.
 This influenced a lot of the design decisions (and probably will in future versions.)

+I created this thanks to [Rob Haisfield](https://github.com/classicrob) who floated the idea on one of Roam's Slack channels.

 ## Installation
 As you can see, all what you need is the `pptx2markdown.py` file.
 So, simply clone the repo to your machine.
 You might need some libraries for the script to run successfully.
 The script use the libraries below so if make sure you install them.
 I included the pip command to install them in case you don't have them in your machine.